2010 Times Square car bombing attempt: Explosive device

 Investigators released details of the explosive device in a press conference on May 4.
 The bomb components were placed in the rear of the vehicle, as seen in a U.S. Department of Justice diagram of the device.
 Commissioner Kelly said the bomb components were all "locally available materials," and investigators began attempting to track down where the materials were purchased.

 Two travel alarm clocks with batteries functioned as triggering devices.
 They were connected by electrical wires to containers of explosive and incendiary materials, including two full 5-gallon cans of gasoline, three full 20-gallon propane tanks, and two separate metal containers with M-88 firecrackers inside.
 Also on the backseat was a 55 in x 32 in green metal gun locker that contained a metal pressure cooker, connected to the alarm clocks; over 100 additional MM-88s; and 8 plastic bags containing a total of 250 lb of urea-based fertilizer.
 A total of 152 M-88s were located inside the vehicle.

 Investigators described the bomb as "amateurish."
-Several factors may have led to it failing to detonate: the detonator was not properly attached; the gunpowder content of the MM-88s was minimal; and the urea-based fertilizer was not of a type suitable for bomb-making, unlike the ammonium nitrate-based fertilizer was used in the Oklahoma City bombing.
+Several factors may have led to it failing to detonate: the detonator was not properly attached; the gunpowder content of the MM-88s was minimal; and the urea-based fertilizer was not of a type suitable for bomb-making, unlike the ammonium nitrate-based fertilizer which was used in the Oklahoma City bombing.
 The president of the fireworks company that produced the fireworks later commented "The M88 he used wouldn't damage a watermelon.
 Thank goodness he used that".
 Police said that had the device worked as intended, the bomb would have caused a large fireball and sprayed enough shrapnel to wound or kill numerous pedestrians and cause major property damage.